CHANGES TO DIVIDENDS TAX FOR INVESTMENTS

-The new rules on dividends tax came in from April 2016, and further changed in April 2018.
-The tax credit was scrapped.
-Instead you get a tax-free dividend allowance of £5,000 per person, which will reduce to £2,000 from April 2018.
+The new rules on dividends tax come in from April 2016, and further changed in April 2018.
+The tax credit is to be scrapped.
+Instead you will get a tax-free dividend allowance of £5,000 per person (reducing to £2,000 from April 2018).
 Dividends above this figure will be taxed at the following rates, according to your income tax position:

 - 20% income tax band – 7.5%